vitorms99/MorphologyExtractor/docs/source/installation.rst

       export PATH="$PATH:/path/to/sextractor"
       alias sex='sextractor'

-   Then restart your terminal and check with:
+   Then restart your terminal and confirm with:

    .. code-block:: bash

       sex -h